-Have you thought of ways how integrity can be demonstrated in company culture?
+Have you thought of ways how integrity can be demonstrated in the workplace?

 Raise your hand if you have experienced any of these integrity issues?

-- You don’t agree on the recommendation for promotion of an employee who is competent but with character issues.
+• You don’t agree with a recommendation to promote an employee who is competent but with character issues.
 However, you were outvoted or overruled.

-- One of your corporate values is integrity (honesty or trustworthiness or transparency) but you can’t seem to find an indicator to validate such.,
+• One of your corporate values is integrity (honesty or trustworthiness or transparency) but you can’t seem to find an indicator to validate it.

 Well, you’re not alone, most companies showcase integrity as one of their values in bulletin boards, but that’s how far the integration is to the corporate culture.